 Join us at Wellfield on October 1 for Tsukimi 月見 – Moon Viewing Night and we’ll celebrate this traditional event with samples of Tsukumi dango and mochi, a wine bar from Fruit Hills Winery & Orchard (with free sake samples while they last!), and traditional activity stations around the Garden.
 Try some haiku stone poetry, calligraphy, and origami as you walk the Garden with a drink in your hand or enjoy sitting at a fire pit.

 Tsukimi Rabbit Hunt!

 Join the Tsukimi Rabbit Hunt!
-Two dozen small Tsukimi Rabbits are hidden around the Promenade trail.
-Return them to the Visitors Cottage for your chance to win prizes, including our GRAND PRIZE, a One-Night Stay-cation at the Hilton Garden Inn of Elkhart, which includes an Artisan Restaurant Gift Card and a One-Year Membership to Wellfield Botanic Gardens (or renewal if you’re already a member)!
+Two dozen small Tsukimi Rabbits are hidden on our NEW Japanese-inspired “Island Garden”.
+Find one and return it to the Visitors Cottage for your chance to win prizes, including our GRAND PRIZE, a One-Night Stay-cation at the Hilton Garden Inn of Elkhart, which includes a Navarre Hospitality Group Restaurant Gift Card and a One-Year Membership to Wellfield Botanic Gardens (or renewal if you’re already a member)!